-Why the Moon Matters to Jeff Bezos
+Jeff Bezos Has Plans to Extract the Moon’s Water

 No pressure.
 In the meantime, Bezos said he would do what seems feasible in the present, such as reducing the cost of space launches by reusing parts of a rocket, something Blue Origin and Musk’s SpaceX already do.
 And starting with the Blue Moon lander, he would mine the natural resources on the moon.

 Robotic missions to the moon have found evidence in the past decade that water exists on the moon, in the form of ice.
 Pence, along with the NASA administrator Jim Bridenstine, have insisted that exploiting that precious resource would make long-term outposts on the moon possible.
 It’s far easier than bringing along giant watercoolers from Earth.
-Future lunar explorers, they say, could feed the water-ice into life-support systems, or split it into hydrogen and oxygen and turn it into rocket fuel.
+Future lunar explorers, they say, could feed the water ice into life-support systems, or split it into hydrogen and oxygen and turn it into rocket fuel.
 “Ultimately, we’re going to be able to get hydrogen from that water on the moon, and be able to refuel these vehicles on the surface of the moon,” Bezos said.

 The moon might seem like an easy destination—it’s right there, and astronauts have gone before—but success is far from guaranteed.
 Just last month, an Israeli lander tried and failed to land on the surface, splintering into pieces as it crashed.